Analyzing Dependency Distribution Changes Arising from Code Smell Interactions: Discussion

 \subsection{Design Insights Derived from Dependency Distribution}

 FE and BM are weak FM providers, meaning their functionality is less likely to be relied upon during interactions compared to non-code smell artifacts.
-The recommendation is to create small methods, not because large ones are harder to understand, but because as methods grow, they often take on multiple responsibilities that are not needed simultaneously, reducing their usefulness as single-responsibility units for other artifacts.
+Therefore, it is recommended to create small methods, not only because large ones are harder to understand, but also because as methods grow, they often take on multiple responsibilities that are not needed simultaneously, reducing their usefulness as single-responsibility units for other artifacts.
 In contrast, GC and BC are strong FM providers and consumers, invoking and offering many FMs due to their large and multi-responsibility nature.
 Therefore, creating small, single-responsibility classes is advisable.